ericjbowman/QwertyGurdy/README.md

 # SampleJam

-SampleJam is a web application that allows the user to choose from several producers (Oliver, Pascaal, Point Point, and Tennyson), play one of their loops, and play their samples with a computer keyboard.
+SampleJam is a web application that allows the user to choose from several producers (Oliver, Pascaal, Torres/Rengifo, and Tennyson), play 3 of their loops, and play their samples with a computer keyboard.
+Users can manipulate the volume/speed of loops, and manipulate the volume, pitch, reverb, and filter of samples.
+Users can upload loops from their device and have access to all other user's loops.

-SampleJam uses WAD, a web audio DAW (Digital Audio Workstation) to loop samples, and allow users to manipulate volume and speed during playback.
+SampleJam uses WAD, a web audio DAW (Digital Audio Workstation) to loop samples, and allow sound manipulation.

   > https://github.com/rserota/wad